2021–22 Real Madrid CF season: May

 In the first match of the month, on 4 May, Madrid faced Manchester City in the second leg of the Champions League semi-finals.
-Real produced another late comeback, with a brace from Rodrygo moving the game to extra time where a Benzema penalty sealed the victory, qualifying Madrid for the final, 17th overall for them and first since 2018, defeating their opponents 3–1 in the match and 6–5 on aggregate.
+Real produced another late comeback, with a brace from Rodrygo moving the game to extra time where a Benzema penalty sealed the victory, qualifying Madrid for the final, 17th overall for them and first since 2018, and defeating their opponents 3–1 in the match and 6–5 on aggregate.
 Real Madrid became the first team to lose three knockout games en route to the Champions League final since the current format was introduced in the 2003–04 season.
 This was also the first time in the club's history that Real qualified for the Champions League final after losing the first leg of the semi-finals, having failed to do so on eight previous occasions.
 Four days later, Madrid lost 0–1 versus Atlético away from home.
 This was Real's first ever derby loss at the Wanda Metropolitano and also the first since the 2018 UEFA Super Cup.
 On 12 May, Madrid demolished Levante in a 6–0 home win, with a hat-trick from Vinícius, the first in his career, and goals from Mendy, Rodrygo and Benzema, who equalled his Real Madrid goalscoring record with Raúl's.
 Three days later, Madrid drew Cádiz 1–1 away from home with a goal from Mariano.
 On 20 May, in the season's last league game, Madrid faced Real Betis at the Bernabéu, with the match ending in a 0–0 draw.
 For the first time since the 1983–84 season, no one in the team was sent off during their La Liga campaign.

 On 28 May, Madrid faced Liverpool in the Champions League final in a rematch of their 2018 encounter.
 A lone Vinícius goal sealed the 14th European Cup for Los Blancos, their fifth in nine years, and Ancelotti's second in charge, making him the first manager to win four Champions League trophies (with Milan in 2003 and 2007, and with Madrid in 2014 and 2022).
 Despite Real Madrid's status as the most decorated team in European Cup / Champions League history, they were considered underdogs in this season's campaign, rated no higher than seventh prior to the start of the group stages in September 2021 (after, in order, Paris Saint-Germain, Manchester City, Bayern Munich, Chelsea, Liverpool, and Manchester United).
 Prior to the start of the knockout phase in February 2022, they were again seventh, behind Manchester City, Bayern Munich, Liverpool, Chelsea, Paris Saint-Germain, and Ajax, in addition to having been considered underdogs to all of the teams they faced thereafter.
 As such, Madrid's run can be considered among the most improbable ones in modern Champions League history.